 In whatever way the "other" end of the secondary line terminates, that is the "secondary line termination" referenced in 3.5.6 and 4.7.10.
 The coupler specification is not concerned with the power-handling capability of whatever the user attaches to the coupled port of the secondary line.
 Nor is the intent to permit lab testing by simulating rated RF input power to primary in the form of a reduced power applied to the secondary - where the value of the power applied to the secondary is determined from the formula.
-Applying reduced power to the secondary line will not cause the flow of sufficient power in the primary line to verify that the primary line can conduct its rated power (though it would verify that the secondary line can do so), and one would not accept such a test as adequate verification of primary line, it is important to verify the load can absorb sufficient power to function as intended.
+Applying reduced power to the secondary line will not cause the flow of sufficient power in the primary line to verify that the primary line can conduct its rated power (though it would verify that the secondary line can do so), and one would not accept such a test as adequate verification of primary line power handling capability.
+However, when there is an explicit energy-absorbing load at the "other" end of the secondary line, it is important to verify the load can absorb sufficient power to function as intended.